 Assembling and Baking:

-- Scatter cooled Bacon Filling evenly across base of cooked quiche crust.
+- Place quiche tin with cooked quiche crust on tray.
+Scatter cooled Bacon Filling evenly across base of cooked quiche crust.

 - Scatter cheese evenly across top.